Jason David

 David also played for the New Orleans Saints and Detroit Lions.

 College career

 David grew up in Covina, California and attended Charter Oak High School before attending Washington State University on a football scholarship and majoring in communications.
 Jason went on to be a three-year letterman at Washington State.
 He was teammates with fellow cornerback Marcus Trufant and wide receiver Devard Darling.

-Personal life

-Jason David married Kristel Charlene.
-Their wedding was featured on season 5 of WE tv's "Platinum Weddings."

 Professional career

 Indianapolis Colts

 David was a fourth round draft pick by the Indianapolis Colts in 2004.
 In 2004, he had 52 total tackles, 4 interceptions, and one forced fumble.
 He also won a Super Bowl with the Colts in 2006 as a starter.

 New Orleans Saints

 On April 18, 2007, David signed a 4-year offer sheet with the New Orleans Saints that the Colts had 7 days to match.
 Indianapolis declined to match New Orleans' offer, and was awarded the Saints' 4th round draft pick as compensation.

 He was waived on August 17, 2009.